Apodini/Apodini/README.md

 You can find a generated technical documentation for the different Swift types at [https://apodini.github.io/Apodini](https://apodini.github.io/Apodini)

 ## Contributing
 Contributions to this project are welcome.
-Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/release/CONTRIBUTING.md) first.
+Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/main/CONTRIBUTING.md) first.

 ## License
 This project is licensed under the MIT License.
-See [License](https://github.com/Apodini/Template-Repository/blob/release/LICENSE) for more information.
+See [License](https://github.com/Apodini/Apodini/blob/reuse/LICENSES/MIT.txt) for more information.

+## Code of conduct
+For our code of conduct see [Code of conduct](https://github.com/Apodini/.github/blob/main/CODE_OF_CONDUCT.md)